Sukrittt/Sukrittt/README.md

 # 💫 About Me:
 Hello, I'm Sukrit, a frontend engineer from India with a strong focus on web application development.
 I'm also venturing into the exciting field of mobile app development, aiming to create seamless and engaging user experiences through animations and transitions.

-What's exciting these days is my desire to extend my skills into the world of mobile app development.
+What's exciting these days is my desire to extend my skills further into this field.
 I've recently started learning React Native.
-Exiting times ahead.
+Exciting times ahead.

 My goal?
 To build an application used by millions of people.